bitextor/bitextor/docs/README.md

 dic: /home/user/en-fr.dic
 ```

 Option `dic` specifies the path to the bilingual lexicon to be used for document alignment.
-If the lexicon specified does not exist, the pipeline will try to build it using a parallel corpus provided through the variable `initCorpusTrainPrefix`:
+If the lexicon specified does not exist, the pipeline will try to build it using a parallel corpus provided through the variable `initCorpusTrainPrefix` using `mgiza` tools:

 ```yaml
 initCorpusTrainPrefix: ['/home/user/Europarl.en-fr.train']